himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 08/Usecase08.md

 1. Click on **Build (1)** from the top menu and click on **Deployments (2)** from the left navigation menu to verify the **models (3)** that have been deployed.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/f400.png)

 1. Navigate back by clicking on the **Microsoft Foundry (1)** option from the top left.
 Copy the **Project endpoint (2)** and save it in a notepad for future use.